Classic hits: Musical definition

 Songs from the mid- to late 1970s which had an influence on the MTV generation from artists such as Queen, Foreigner, Elton John, and the Bee Gees are still featured on many of these stations as the oldest part of the library.
 Additionally, stations have started to play songs from the 1990s and 2000s that have appeal to this audience such as "Linger" by The Cranberries and Uncle Kracker's version of "Drift Away", along with later releases by artists that were successful in the 1980s, such as U2 and Michael Jackson.
+By the mid-2020s, more songs from the turn of the millennium or later have increasingly been incorporated into the format, including hip hop, a genre of music that had previously been exceptionally rare.

-Together all these different genres of music still have mass appeal due to the origins of radio stations that played them together when they were hits.
+Together, all of these variations of musical genres still have mass appeal due to the origins of radio stations that played them together when they were hits.
 Similar to the philosophy with oldies radio, most of the music is upbeat and edgy.
 While these music types can be found in other formats, what makes this format unique is the variety of genres being played together on one station as a decade-based collection, as opposed to a single style of music.